When to hire a fractional CTO: 8 signals

 How fast does it pay back?

-Eight of our 12 clients moved their qualified-inquiry number 4x within 60 days of the first system going live.
+Many operators we have worked with moved their qualified-inquiry number a meaningful improvement of the first system going live.

 Frequently asked questions